 I frequently get asked about stereo film photography because I adore it.
 It’s definitely a lot more difficult now to know how to get started, as compared to when stereo film cameras were newly available and film processing was offered at almost every chemist.
 I hope this guide will help anyone interested in taking their first steps into stereo analogue joy.

-I’m going to assume no previous film camera experience and there are some really great general guides online to all things analogue.
+To start as completely new to analogue photography, there are some really great general guides online to get you on your way.
 I recommend this post for a complete beginner’s guide to analogue and these videos for: beginners guide to film cameras, a beginner’s guide to film and a beginner’s guide to film developing by Analogue Wonderland and If We Film.

 I’m based in the UK so a lot of the recommendations are going to reflect this, but I’ve added a few international links too.
 Always check online for camera stores, film sellers and film processing labs in your country, and email them for information to find out what services they offer.
-I’ll explain why in the film processing section below.
+I’ll explain why this is especially important for film in the processing section below.

-The first part of this post will look at the cameras, further down is all about films, processing and mounting/printing.
+The first part of this post will look at the cameras, further down is all about films, processing and mounting/printing, so please feel free to skip to whatever interests you.

 STEREO FILM CAMERAS